 By Shane Young

-Shane Young is a research associate at Cascade Policy Institute, Oregon’s free market public policy research organization.
-He is a student at Whitman College..
+Shane Young is a research associate at Cascade Policy Institute, Oregon’s free market public policy think tank.